tinegaCollins/tinegaCollins/README.md

-### Hi there 👋

 <!--
 **tinegaCollins/tinegaCollins** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->

-part time student, full-time programmer.
+part time student, full-time programmer. junior full stack developer.
---junior full stack dev.